Icky17/Icky17/README.md

 * Looking forward to learn more about CyberSecurity.

 ### 🌱 Challenges that I’m currently challenging myself:
-Since I don't have alot of time because of my apprenticeship a sports (basketball) I usually take 1h - 2h a day to learn anything that I like to learn at the moment.
+Since I don't have alot of time because of my apprenticeship and sports (basketball) I usually take 1h - 2h a day to learn anything that I like to learn at the moment.
 I'm really interested in Linux, PowerShell, Python, CyberSecurity, Home Lab etc. I set a couple of self-challenges in order to push myself more further.🏃

 * Learn to code:man_technologist: 1-2 hours a day with no distraction ( One or two day off a week. )
 * Read:newspaper: News about new Technology and IT